kayne87/mongodb-sharding-docker/manual/README.md

 # MongoDB Sharding with Docker

-Deploy your sharded cluster with
+Deploy your sharded cluster with the following command from the /manual repository folder.

 ```console
 docker-compose up -d